Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Actively combine a range of empirical research methods to study urban phenomena Research Methodologies I: Qualitative and Quantitative research and Research Methodologies II: Spatial Analyses, both 6 ECTS)

-• Build your own unique research profile as planner (Master thesis Urban and Regional Planning, 24 ECTS)
+• Build your own unique research profile as an urban planner (Master thesis Urban and Regional Planning, 24 ECTS)

 • Thesis